 Great central location, just far enough from the madness to get a quiet nights sleep.
 Big clean rooms with balcony, nice helpful staff.

-Two Week Thailand Itinerary 3 – Northern Explorer
+2 Week Itinerary Thailand – Northern Explorer

 When most people think of Northern Thailand, they usually think of Chiang Mai, which is the largest city in the region and the second-largest in Thailand, with a population of 130,000.
 However, there is much more than just Chiang Mai, with other fascinating destinations such as Chiang Rai, Pai and Mae Hong Son, there’s easily enough to keep you busy during a two-week trip.
 No beaches might be a put-off for some, however, if you’ve seen enough beaches then the north offers something a little different.
 With a notably cooler and more comfortable climate, it’s a great place to find out about the ancient culture of the Lanna people, who were eventually absorbed into the Kingdom of Siam which then became modern-day Thailand.
 All this culture combined with stunning scenery, lush tropical jungle teeming with wildlife, breath taking mountain-top temples and Thailand’s highest peak, Doi Inthanon, it’s a great alternative to the typical island-hopping trips.